Current Size: 100%

 Make sure your companion takes good notes of the meeting.

-If you later lodge a grievance over the way your employer has handled your flexible working request, you will have a statutory right to be accompanied to that grievance meeting.
-Although the subject matter of the meeting will involve flexible working, the meeting will concern "the performance of a duty by an employer in relation to a worker" (the duty to consider your flexible working request in a reasonable manner), so you will have a statutory right to be accompanied under Section 10 of the Employment Rights Act 1999.
+If you later lodge a grievance over the way your employer has handled your flexible working request (for example because you believe that your employer discriminated against you when deciding your application), you will have a statutory right to be accompanied to that grievance meeting.
+Although the subject matter of the meeting will involve flexible working, the meeting will concern "the performance of a duty by an employer in relation to a worker" (the duty not to discriminate unlawfully), so you will have a statutory right to be accompanied under Section 10 of the Employment Rights Act 1999.